crcn/tandem-old/README.md

 <br />

-Tandem is a visual editor for building simple web components.
+Tandem is a visual editor for building web components.
 It can cover _most_ of your HTML & CSS development, and is designed to be compatible with most web-based languages, and frameworks.
 It currently works with React.

 ### Features